every card game deserves scryfall, but especially this one

 There's many things card game players and collectors want to do that have the prerequisite of knowing the cards, to know what the game is.

 GA players know: Prereq happens after you wake up, but before you really start getting things done.
 There's 'natural opportunity' in prereq.
 If you use prereq, you can go faster and achieve more, stretching your resources further and minimizing your downtime.
 What you can do with prereq isn't the most new-player friendly part of the game, but it's not too hard to learn either, and should be familiar if you've played other games (especially MtG).
-Figuring out how to use prereq is critical to level up as a new Grand Archive player.
 Prereq happens right before you get to pick up your cards.
-Properly using prereq can increase the strategic depth of your play.
+Figuring out how to use prereq is important to level up as a new Grand Archive player.

 contact